ringcentral/ringcentral-javascript/README.md

     .to.have.ordered.members(['foo', 'bar']);
 ```

-### Do not exceed 120 column width

-> Reason: It's hard to read and maintain

 ### Do not use ternary inside ternary - no nested ternary

 It's really hard to maintain such code